 |[Open Gen. Ed.
 Elective]|

 The programme structure is designed in a progressive manner with five modules offered in each semester.
 This includes university-wide modules like Dzongkha Communication.
 The first-year modules provide foundations in academic learning and technology.
 From the second year onward, the modules offered are more focused on specialised English topics.
-In the fourth year of the programme, the scope of learning is expanded to include research-based independent learning, and open electives for the students to choose.
+In the fourth year of the programme, the scope of learning is expanded to include research-based independent learning and open electives for the students to choose from.